jovotech/jovo-framework/docs/04_app-logic/02_data/user.md

 ### Account Linking

-To implement Account Linking in your voice application you need two core methods.
+To implement Account Linking in your voice application, you need two core methods.

 The first allows you to prompt the user to link their account, by showing a card in the respective companion app:
 ```javascript